Former Fernie councillor co-launches cannabis company - BC Local News

 The hope is that Stick & Stone will be open by the new year.

-Stick & Stone will feature not only the licensed dispensary, but also a lounge where individuals can sit by a fireplace and inform themselves about proper use of cannabis.
+Stick & Stone will feature not only the licensed non-medical retail cannabis store, but also a lounge where individuals can sit by a fireplace and inform themselves about proper use of cannabis.
 Schafer says this will serve as a great way to promote education.

 “It’s going to be a hub of education,” he said.
 “We’re going to host panel discussions, community engagement pieces, bring in some heavy hitters.”